jurabek/money-transfer/README.md

 # Transactions

-The basic idea is bank funds transfer from account A to account B that, if debiting from account A fails then the credit to account B should either never take place or be rolled back.
+The basic idea of bank funds transfer from account A to account B that, if debiting from account A fails then the credit to account B should either never take place or be rolled back.
 From the user's perspective in actual bank transfers, first of all, the transaction must be created and then should be executed for processing, in our case considering as transfer happens between accounts in the same bank and same currency, hence validation should be pre-transaction record and result should be instant

 ### Example